 In the blind population, various determinants could influence post-chiasmal visual anatomy.
 These include differences in the method of braille reading, involvement of the retinal ganglionic cells, and, most importantly, light sensitivity and visual fields.

 In the path of the optic nerve, there may be anatomical variants.
-In the optic nerve path, there may be anatomical variants.
 For example, there may be an accessory canal optic of the lesser wing of the sphenoid.

 The optic nerve is commonly injured during posterior ethmoidectomy and sphenoid dissection.

-Visual cortex injury occurs during resection of tumors and hematomas in the brain matter.
+Visual cortex injury occurs during the resection of tumors and hematomas in the brain matter.